-Looking for the best places to visit in Vietnam as recommended by some of the world’s top travel experts?
+Looking for the best places to visit in Vietnam?
 Look no further!
-This list was put together by 20 top bloggers who have all travelled extensively in Vietnam and can personally recommend all the top things to do do and unique places to visit in this beautiful country.
+This list was put together by 20 top travel bloggers who have all travelled extensively in Vietnam and can personally recommend all the top things to do and unique places to visit in this beautiful country.
 While you won’t be able to fit all these things into a basic Vietnam itinerary, you should be able to tick off some if not most over 2 or 3 weeks.

-From hiking in Sapa or checking out a colourful local market, to sailing in Halong Bay, doing a food tour in Hanoi or going in search of Vietnam’s best beaches, here’s our top 21 places to visit in Vietnam.
+From hiking in Sapa or checking out a colourful local market, to sailing in Halong Bay, doing a food tour in Hanoi or going in search of Vietnam’s best beaches, here are our top 21 places to visit in Vietnam.

 Pro Tip: If you’re planning to travel around Vietnam for a few weeks, I can’t emphasise enough how important it is to have decent travel insurance – as you never know what could go wrong and accidents happen ALL the time in Vietnam…especially if you’re on a bike.
 Just read my Koh Tao horror story to see what could happen.
 I always use World Nomads, as they’re known as the best insurer for backpackers and long term travellers.